Dec 23, 2024

 Non-profits and heirs of Jewish couple who escaped Nazis 85 years ago sue Guggenheim for Picasso painting

-Guggenheim Museum Photo Source: Adobe Stock Image
+Exterior view of the Solomon R. Guggenheim Museum in New York City.
+Photo Source: Adobe Stock Image

 The family of Holocaust survivors Karl and Rosi Adler, who anxiously fled Nazi Germany in 1938 sued the Solomon R. Guggenheim Foundation for a Picasso painting worth $200 million.
 The heirs’ demand, unlike the precious abstract work of art, is crystal clear: return the painting to the family.